• Skip to primary navigation

 • Add the sugar, water, flowers, and orange peel to a small pot, and bring to a simmer.
 Simmer 5 minutes, stirring occasionally.

-1 cup honeysuckle flowers, 1 cup sugar, 1 cup water, 1 naval orange peel
+1 cup honeysuckle flowers, 1 cup granulated sugar, 1 cup water, 1 naval orange peel

 • Note: You’re only using the orange peel.
 You can eat the orange.